rohitkalva/rfid-project-backend-server/Readme.md

 > A Digital Engineering Inter Disciplinary team project that involves inventory management of radiology equipments at University Klinikum using modern and scalable web architecture and tools.

 ## Installation
-Have the below dependencies installed globally on your machine.
+Have the below dependencies installed globally on your machine. `sudo` permission required to execute below installation commands in Linux.
 ```sh
 $ npm install forever --global
 $ npm install nodemon --global